jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 endmodule

 ```
 Note that the parameter WIDTH is defined before it is used.
-In case of multiple parameter definitions, the
+In the case of multiple parameter definitions, the
-values listed during instantiation maps to the order in which the parameters are defined.
+values listed during instantiation map to the order in which the parameters are defined.
 In Verilog-2001
-standard, all parameters values must be defined, even when some of the values are default values, in
+standard, all parameter values must be defined, even when some are default values, in
 case of multiple parameters.

 For example,